What Does it Mean to Love God with All Our Strength?

 Editor’s Note: This is another excerpt from Father John Bartunek’s new book “Seeking First the Kingdom” filled with “practical examples and down-to-earth wisdom which will show you how to bring Christ into each facet of your life”.
 Click here to learn more about the book…or if you wish to get it for a friend or relative who doesn’t read on line.

-Art: Christ and the Rich Young Ruler, Heinrich Hoffmann, 1 June 1889, PD-US, Wikimedia Commons.
+Art for this post which asks what it means to love God will all my strength: Christ and the Rich Young Ruler, Heinrich Hoffmann, 1 June 1889, PD-US, Wikimedia Commons.
 The Sermon on the Mount, Carl Heinrich Bloch, 1877, Restored Traditions, used with permission.